3 Rooibos Tea Side Effects

 2. Unfermented rooibos tea – Unfermented rooibos tea leaves are bright green.
 It carries a unique herbal taste, which is very similar to green tea, but less acerbic.

-Both these varieties of rooibos tea are completely free of caffeine which makes it one of the top choices for people who wish to limit or restrict caffeine intake and avoid its stimulating effects.
+Both these varieties of rooibos tea are entirely free of caffeine which makes it one of the top choices for people who wish to limit or restrict caffeine intake and avoid its stimulating effects.

 Are there any risks or side effects of Rooibos Tea?